antoinezanardi/werewolves-assistant-web-next/README.md

 - `antoinezanardi/werewolves-assistant-web-next:local-prod-fr-latest` : Pre-rendered app with French language from latest release and calling the Werewolves Assistant API running locally (`"http://localhost:9191"`)
 - `antoinezanardi/werewolves-assistant-web-next:local-prod-en-latest` : Pre-rendered app with English language from latest release and calling the Werewolves Assistant API running locally (`"http://localhost:9191"`)

 When pushing to `main` branch, a new release is created with the version number from the `package.json` file.
-Then, all above tags are also created with the version number instead of `latest`.
+Then, all above tags for `prod` are also created with the version number instead of `latest`.

 ### 🔖 Which one to choose ?

 For your tests, you must choose the `local` prefixed tags when you want to test the app with the API running locally.

-- If you want to test the app with the latest features, you can use the `develop` tags.
+- If you want to test the app with the latest features, you can use the `preprod` tags.
-- If you want to test the app with the latest release, you can use the `main` tags.
+- If you want to test the app with the latest release, you can use the `prod` tags.

-Not prefixed tags like `preprod-fr` or `prod-en` are exclusively used for the production environment.
+Not prefixed tags like `preprod-fr` or `prod-en` are exclusively used for the preproduction and production environments.

 ## <a name="tests">💯 Tests</a>